MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows the Google Chrome browser to enable Follow service and apply it to users.
+  Allows the Microsoft Edge browser to enable Follow service and apply it to users.

 Users can use the Follow an influencer, site, or topic in Microsoft Edge..

-If you enable or don't configure this policy, Follow in Google Chrome can be applied.
+If you enable or don't configure this policy, Follow in Microsoft Edge can be applied.

-If you disable this policy, Google Chrome will not communicate with Follow service to provide the follow feature.
+If you disable this policy, Microsoft Edge will not communicate with Follow service to provide the follow feature.

   #### Supported features: